Blogging for photographers is a popular marketing approach that many photo businesses undervalue.

 Your blogging effort as a photographer will be most effective when you create an SEO and content strategy.

-This strategy, if done well, will include the creation of different types of content on your website.
+This strategy, if done well, will include the creation of different types of content on your website in a variety of formats.

 We’ll be covering the different types of content you can create as a photographer later in this post!